PSU-ICDS/icds_docs/docs/02_Connecting.md

 By default, port 22 is used for secure shell connections.
 A password must be entered and then multi-factor authentication must be completed successfully to complete the login.

-!!! warning  "Do Not Perform Computationally Intensive Tasks On Submit Nodes"
+!!! error  "Do Not Perform Computationally Intensive Tasks On Submit Nodes"

     The connection to the system is made with a submit node.
 Submit nodes are configured primarily to handle incoming user connections and non-intensive computational tasks like editing small files.
 To perform computational tasks, compute resources must be used.
 See [Submitting Jobs](03_SubmittingJobs.md) for more details.